judeonuh/Palmora-Group-HR-Analysis/README.md

 ## Analysis and Recommendations
 ### 1. Gender Distribution by Region
-The Gender distribution in the organisation shows a strong male representation (**430** Males) compared to **406** Females.
-Furthermore, this was reflected by most regions with higher male dominance observed in Kaduna and Lagos, and an equal distribution in Abuja.

-**Recommendations**:
-- Focus recruitment efforts on increasing female representation in all regions, especially in Kaduna.
+The gender composition across Palmora Group reveals a modest gender imbalance.
+Out of the total workforce, 430 are males and 406 are females, indicating approximately 51% male dominance.
+Regionally:
+* Kaduna and Lagos exhibit noticeable male dominance.
+* Abuja displays a commendable gender balance, serving as a positive outlier.

+Such imbalances may limit diversity-driven innovation and may indicate barriers to female recruitment or retention in specific regions.

+**Recommendations:**
+* Launch targeted female recruitment campaigns, prioritising Kaduna and Lagos.
+* Conduct exit interviews and employee feedback sessions to understand regional gender-specific challenges.
-- Leverage Abuja as a model for promoting gender equality across other regions.
+* Utilise Abuja as a benchmark for gender inclusivity practices to be replicated across other locations.

 ---

 ### 2. Gender Distribution by Department
 Gender distribution within departments is disproportionate, with the males dominating most departments, especially Legal, Support, and Accounting departments.
 However, there was a strong female representation in Services, Business Development, Human Resource, and Research and Development.
-The analysis also show gender equality in Engineering and Marketing departments.
+The analysis also show near gender parity in Engineering and Marketing departments.
+However, a portion of the workforce still has an undisclosed gender, potentially masking deeper gaps.

 **Recommendations**:
 - Improve female representation in most departments, especially in the **Accounting** department.
 - Engineering department shows good gender balance, however, the undisclosed gender data should be clarified.
+Review and improve data collection processes to minimise undisclosed gender records.
+- Recognise and reward departments like Marketing and Engineering for maintaining gender balance, reinforcing these as internal best practices.

 ---

 ### 3. Performance Ratings by Gender
-Females seem to outperform males across top rating categories (i.e. "Good" and "Very Good").
-Majority of the staff (Males and Females) in the organisation are rated "Average".
+Analysis of performance ratings uncovers encouraging patterns: A higher proportion of Females are represented within the top-performing groups ("Good" and "Very Good" ratings).
+However, the majority of both Male and Female employees are clustered within the "Average" rating band, suggesting organisational performance stagnation.

 **Recommendations**:
+- Establish mentorship and leadership pathways to retain and promote high-performing females.
-- Strengthen female retention and promotion programs.
+- Strengthen performance review processes to ensure objectivity and eliminate potential unconscious bias.
-- Ensure unbiased recognition and reward processes.
-- Introduce programs, trainings, and resources to improve the general performance of all staff, especially the average ones.
+- Introduce targeted training and development programs to uplift average performers and support underperforming staff with tailored improvement plans.
 - Identify the poor performing staff and provide support tailored to their needs.

 ---
-# START HERE
-### 4. Salary Structure & Gender Pay Gap
+### 4. Salary Structure and Gender Pay Gap

-#### Overall Avg.
-Salary
-- **Male**: £79.25K
-- **Female**: £74.51K
-- **Undisclosed**: £72.61K

-**Departments with Pay Gaps Favoring Males**:
-- Business Development: £6K gap
-- Services: £6K gap
-- Accounting: £4K gap

-**Departments Where Females Earn More**:
-- Marketing: £6K advantage
-- Training: £4K advantage

-#### By Region
-- Lagos: £1K gap
-- Kaduna: £1K gap
-- Abuja: £3K gap
+A notable, albeit modest, gender pay gap persists: Average salary for Males ($74.5K) is slightly higher than that of Females ($72.6K).
+This was distilled across all regions, showing that Males had higher pay advantage than Females in these regions.
+Suprisingly, staff (Male and Female) in Lagos had the highest average salary, even though this region had the least number of staff compared to the other regions.
+This disparity may be a reflection of the high cost of living in Lagos.

+Department-wise, Males had higher average salaries in 9 out of the 12 departments, except in **Marketing, Training and Engineering** departments where Females had slightly higher pay than their Male counterparts.

 **Recommendations**:
-- Conduct salary audits for **Business Development**, **Services**, **Accounting**, and **Abuja region**.
+- Commission an independent, data-driven salary equity audit across regions and departments.
-- Align pay with performance to close unjustified gaps.
+- Design structured, transparent pay frameworks linked to objective performance metrics.
+- Address unjustified gender-based pay gaps while considering regional economic factors, such as Lagos' higher living costs.

 ---

-### 5. Regulatory Compliance Check ✅
+### 5. Regulatory Compliance Check

-New manufacturing regulation requires a minimum annual salary of **$90,000**.

-💡 **Exchange Rate Consideration**:
-£90,000 ≈ **$114,300**

-**Current Findings**:
-- Large number of employees earn less than £90,000, suggesting non-compliance if they belong to Manufacturing.

-**Action Required**:
-- Identify employees under £90K within Manufacturing.
-- Adjust salaries to meet or exceed $90,000 equivalent.
-- Continuously monitor for currency fluctuations to maintain compliance.
+Given the new regulation that mandates all manufacturing companies to pay their staff a minimum annual salary of **$90,000**, the analysis reveals that Palmora is non-compliant.
+A total of 599 staff (213 in Abuja, 232 in Kaduna, and 154 in Lagos) earn less than $90k.

+**Recommendation**:
+- Immediately identify affected employees across all regions.
+- Develop a phased salary adjustment plan to achieve full compliance within stipulated timelines.
+- Engage with legal and regulatory experts to ensure all future compensation structures align with evolving policy requirements.

 ---

-## 📂 Repository Contents

-- Power BI PBIX File
-- Screenshots of HR Dashboard
-- README with insights and recommendations

----

-## 📢 Next Steps

-✅ Develop additional dashboards to track:
-- Gender pay gap by job level
-- Regional salary trends
-- Regulatory compliance in real-time

----

-## 🛠 Technologies Used

-- Power BI
-- DAX
-- Git & GitHub

----

----

 ## Overall Recommendations
-- Expand focus on technology products.
-- Address underperformance in specific regions.
-- Strengthen relationships with top customers.
-- Improve shipping efficiency based on order priority.
-- Investigate product returns and enhance quality control.
+- **Diversity & Inclusion:** Implement a comprehensive gender diversity and inclusion strategy targeting both recruitment and retention, especially in underrepresented regions and departments.
+- **Data Quality:** Improve employee data collection, specifically for gender disclosure, to enhance the accuracy of diversity reporting.
+- **Performance Development:** Invest in performance improvement initiatives to reduce the concentration of "Average" performers, with particular attention to supporting underperformers.
+- **Pay Equity:** Conduct regular salary audits, link pay to transparent performance metrics, and actively work to close unjustified gender pay gaps.
+- **Regulatory Compliance:** Establish a compliance task force to monitor salary structures and ensure alignment with all current and future industry regulations.
 ---

 ## Conclusion
-This analysis highlights key areas where KMS can improve operational efficiency, revenue generation, and customer satisfaction.
-By implementing the outlined recommendations, KMS Abuja can strengthen market presence and optimize business processes.
+This analysis underscores both progress and challenges within Palmora Group's workforce structure.
+While the organisation demonstrates pockets of gender balance and female excellence in performance, persistent gender pay gaps and departmental disparities remain.
+Proactive, data-driven actions, combined with a commitment to equity and inclusivity, will position Palmora Group as a model employer, fostering a diverse, high-performing, and compliant workforce.